auroreRECE/eddy_micronecton/README.md

 This project is dedicated to study the impact of mesoscale eddies on forage fauna at global scale.
 This GitHub repository provides the code of the Receveur et al. (2024) publication in Nature Communication.
+In this sutdy, we sample 1000 eddies spread in four ocean with active acoustic.

 ## Data sources